magicbell/magicbell-swift-user-client/documentation/enums/Operations.start_slack_installation.md

 public enum start_slack_installation
 ```

+Start a Slack installation

-Initiates the installation flow for a slack integration.
+Initiates the installation flow for a Slack integration.
 This is the first step in a multi-step installation process where user authorization or external service configuration may be required.

 - Remark: HTTP `POST /integrations/slack/installations/start`.
 - Remark: Generated from `#/paths//integrations/slack/installations/start/post(start_slack_installation)`.